kajal-nerkar/kubernetes-workloads/README.md

-# PART-1 Kubernetes Workloads Challange
+# Part 1 - Kubernetes Workloads

 ## Overview
 This Project involves deploying a microservices architecture using Kubernetes.
 This architecture includes backend services, database deployments, monitoring, and network policies to ensure a secure and observable environment.